nmaas-platform/nmaas-docs/docs/nmaas-applications/tutorials/uptime-kuma.md

 ### Deploying Uptime Kuma together with an API Server

-NMaaS also offers an extended flavor of Uptime Kuma, one that comes collocated with the open-source API server implementation by [MedAziz11/Uptime-Kuma-Web-API](https://github.com/MedAziz11/Uptime-Kuma-Web-API).
+nmaas also offers an extended flavor of Uptime Kuma, one that comes collocated with the open-source API server implementation by [MedAziz11/Uptime-Kuma-Web-API](https://github.com/MedAziz11/Uptime-Kuma-Web-API).
 The deployment process for this flavor, differs somewhat from the standalone version, taking into account the additional features.
 The deployment steps are:

 1. Subscribe your domain to the Uptime Kuma application from the `Applications` page.
 2. Deploy a new instance of Uptime Kuma, providing a unique name for it.